json-schema-org/website/README.md

 </p>

 # 👋 Welcome to the JSON Schema website
-This repository contains the source code of JSON Schema NextJS app:
+This repository contains the source code of JSON Schema website:

 * Powered by Next.js,
 * Uses the Tailwind CSS framework,